kiwanami/emacs-deferred/README.markdown

    * Arguments / more than one deferred forms
    * Return / the last deferred object
    * An anaphoric macro chains deferred objects.
-      * The anaphoric variable 'it' holds a deferred object in the previous line.
+      * The anaphoric variable `it` holds a deferred object in the previous line.

 #### Utility functions ####